Nitrokey/nitrokey-app/README.md

 Nitrokey App [![Build Status](https://travis-ci.org/Nitrokey/nitrokey-app.png?branch=master)](https://travis-ci.org/Nitrokey/nitrokey-app) [![Coverity Scan Build](https://scan.coverity.com/projects/4744/badge.svg)](https://scan.coverity.com/projects/4744)
 ============
 Nitrokey App runs under Windows, Linux and Mac OS.
-It has been created with Qt Creator and Qt 5 and MinGW 4.4.
-Lately developed under Ubuntu 16.04 with Qt5.5.
+Lately developed under Ubuntu 16.10 with Qt5.6.

 The implementation is compatible to the Google Authenticator application which can be used for testing purposes.
 See [google-authenticator](http://google-authenticator.googlecode.com/git/libpam/totp.html)

-Using the application under Linux also requires root privileges, or configuration of device privileges in udev (due to USB communication).
-Udev configuration is installed automatically with application (either with package or after `make install`).
+Using the application under Linux requires configuration of device privileges in udev (due to USB communication).
+The configuration is installed automatically with application (either with package or after `make install`).
+Without it application cannot communicate unless run with root privileges.

-Known issue: tray icon under Debian Jessy
+Known issue: tray icon under Debian Jessie
 ----------------
-Under Debian Jessy application's tray icon might be unavailable.
+Under Debian Jessie application's tray icon might be unavailable.
 There were reports it can be fixed with updating Qt libraries to 5.4.2 version and up.
 The packages are available in experimental branch.
 For more details please refer to: https://github.com/Nitrokey/nitrokey-app/issues/86

 Installation and downloads
 -------------------------